Azure/azure-docs-sdk-java/docs-ref-conceptual/includes/azure-toolkit-for-intellij-prerequisites.md

 To complete the steps in his article, you will need to install the Azure Toolkit for IntelliJ, which requires the following software components:

-* An [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Ultimate Edition or Community Edition installed.
+* An [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Ultimate Edition or Community Edition installed
 * An [Azure supported Java Development Kit (JDK)](https://aka.ms/azure-jdks)
 * A compatible operating system.
 The Azure Toolkit for IntelliJ has been tested on the following operating systems: